 How Much CBD Should I Take

 Why is getting the right dosage just right so important?
-Well, too little CBD might not do much, and too much could cause problems.
+Well, too little might not do much, and too much CBD usually ends up being a waste.
 Think of it like trying to fill a glass with water – you want it just right, not overflowing or empty.

 Factors Affecting CBD Dosage: